jonnymind/SIRPAS/Books/Base_System.md

 other in a brawl, while the two winners of the winning party would have reached the top, nearly followed by the losers, and at a distance, by the ones excluded from the contest.

+## Ranking generation for the **GM** {#BaM-m-ranking-gm}

+In a multi-contest, each player rolls its own dice, and performs its own computation, communicating the final resul to the **GM**; the players may even arrive to order their scores before doing that, helping out the GM in its task.

+However, the GM is alone in rolling the dice for the character it controls; repeating several 3d6 rolls and adding various modifiers that can change during an action (i.e. because a GM controlled character gets wound), can be tiresome, and can slow down the pace of the game for the players as well.

+To prepare the multi-comparison, the GM should:
+1. Write the character he controls on a column of a notepad.
+1. Besides each name, it writes the modifiers for that characcters, to be updated if the contest is repeated.
+1. Unless each GM controlled character is special, the GM always assigns the best outcome to the topmost character, so that it can read the ranking results going top to bottom.

+If the GM doesn't have a dice-throwing application handy, which can automate part of the process, it can use the following procedure to generte the scores at once, when it controls more than 3 characters:
+1. Roll 2d6 and write down the result.
+1. Roll Nd6, where N is the count of character controlled by the *GM*.
+1. It is easy now to write the highest rolls on top, and write the others down in order.
+1. If more than one 6 is rolled, count them as 7, 8 etc.
+1. If more than one 1 is rolled, count them as 0, -1 etc.

+For example, the GM controls 5 characters.
+1. It rolls 2d6 for a total of 7.
+1. It now rolls 5d7; the results are 6, 6, 4, 1, 1.
+1. The topmost character on the GM notepad get 7+7 = 14.
+1. The others get 7+6 = 13, 7+4 = 11, 7+1 = 8 and 7+0 = 7.
+1. Now the GM gets the result from the players, and communitcates their respective **SM** to each of them.

 ## Critical Results {#BaM-m-critical-results}